Tracardi/tracardi-api/docs/installation/multi-tenant/index.md

 # Creating a New Tenant using API Call

-This documentation outlines the process of automating the creation of a new tenant through the Tenant Management Service (TMS) API.
+This documentation outlines the process of automating the creation of a new tenant through the Tracardi API.
 To achieve this, you'll need an API Key associated with the TMS, which is generated during the installation of the TMS.

 ## Prerequisites